ian-njuguna11/heath_IT_immunization_challenge_test/README.md

 ```
 #### 2. Install the dependencies
 Ensure you have `composer` installed on your computer before proceeding.
-Navigate to the root of the project. i.e If you are on linux terminal: `$cd timetabling`
+Navigate to the root of the project. i.e If you are on linux terminal: `$cd heath_IT_immunization_challenge`

 The run:
 ```bash